boveus/hyrax-wiki/Hyrax-Development-Guide.md

          admin:
            - my_fake_user@faker.com
        ```
-   1. Restart the Rails server and you should now see the Administrative menu
+1. [Create default administrative set](https://github.com/projecthydra-labs/hyrax#create-default-administrative-set) and [Load workflows](https://github.com/projecthydra-labs/hyrax#load-workflows) with `rails hyrax:default_admin_set:create hyrax:workflow:load`
+1. [Generate a work type](https://github.com/projecthydra-labs/hyrax#generate-a-work-type) with `rails generate hyrax:work Work` (Replace `Work` with the name of your work type.)
+1. View the app by opening [localhost:3000](http://localhost:3000) in a web browser.

-1. You can now begin develop new features in Hyrax (by modifying/adding code in your `<hyrax directory>`), and test them out immediately in your web browser.
+You can now begin develop new features in Hyrax (by modifying/adding code in your `<hyrax directory>`), and test them out immediately in your web browser.
 In many cases any changes you make will take immediate effect.
-But, on occasion, you may find you'll need to restart the Rails server (see step 5 above).
+But, on occasion, you may find you'll need to stop/restart the Rails server (as above).

 ## Cleaning up